 The symbols above also have different types and functions.
 There are those that function to connect one symbol with other symbols such as flow symbols or flow direction symbols, processing symbols to express symbols related to a series of processes carried out, and the last one is the I/O or symbol input-output. symbols associated with input and output.

-The flowchart in the picture above is a chart flow that shows the existence of a login system to one of the social media applications, namely Instagram.
-Start and finish are represented by a terminal shape resembling an oval that representing a program’s start and end.
+The picture above is an example of a login system to one of the social media applications, namely Instagram.
+Start and finish are represented by a terminal shape resembling an oval that represents a program’s start and end.
 The rectangles on the “login Instagram” Instagram command as well as the “log in to homepage” command, indicate a process or something that is being done in a program.

 Next is a rhombus in the “password check” which indicates a decision to be taken from a program.
 Decisions usually have two yes and no answers, the flowchart above shows the appropriate and inappropriate answers.
 If the password is correct, it will enter the Instagram homepage then the login program to the application is complete.

 However, if the password does not match, a warning “enter password again” will appear.
 The warning is in a parallelogram because it indicates the presence of input or output on a system.
 After re-entering the password, you must check on it again, because if it matches then you will immediately go to the homepage.
-And if it does not match, the process of entering the password will continue to be repeated until the password you entered is correct.
+And if it does not match, you need to repeat the process of entering the password until you enter the correct password.

 Types of Flowchart